shivampundit/BookMyFlight/README.md

 - Model: Defines the Booking entity
 - Service: Implements business logic for flight booking
 - Kafka: Integrates with Kafka to notify Payment Service
-- Integration: Communicates with Eureka for service discovery (Incomplete)

 ### Payment Microservice
 The Payment Microservice manages payment processing for flight bookings.
 It consists of: